benderlidze/reactjs-mapbox-realty-filters/README.md

 # reactjs-mapbox-realty-filters

-Mapboxo map with slider NoUiSlider filter by price
+Mapbox map with slider NoUiSlider filter by price